James Allen Review

 Once you have a good grasp on the lingo, you can start designing your ring.
 Here’s where it gets a bit confusing, because you can literally start anywhere.
 You can begin by choosing the setting, the metal, or the stone and then move back and forth to create the perfect ring.

 The site remembers your search parameters and previous choices, so just keep track of the diamonds, metals, and settings you chose before, especially since metals and diamonds can look similar.
 This is actually pretty typical across online diamond retailers, so keep that in mind if you’re searching multiple sites.

 James Allen lists choosing a setting as step one, but starting with a diamond is usually a better place to start.
 Some settings, as we mentioned, only hold certain diamond shapes and sizes, so it’s better to choose the most important part, the stone, first, and then select a setting that complements it.

-Their search bar, based on GIA certification grades, makes it easy to choose and compare different types of diamonds.
+Their search bar, based on GIA grading criteria, makes it easy to choose and compare different types of diamonds.
 You can choose your price range and toggle between earth-created and lab-created diamonds, as well.